 Insects, bugs, and mealworms are not the everyday meals of the Vietnamese and might even be scary for some locals.
 However, for those brave enough to try, you can also find quite an amount of restaurants or farms raising these insects to turn them into foods.
-It is said that the protein from insects is better than that from traditional meats, but there hasn’t been any scientific proof of this statement.
+It is said that insects' protein is better than traditional meats, but there hasn’t been any scientific proof of this statement.
 Meanwhile, the dishes from these creepy creatures are still delicious to some and a popular type of food challenge.

 Insects: Duong Dua (Coconut Worm), De (Cricket), Bo Cap (Scorpion), Ong (bees), Ret (Centipedes), Nhen (Spider), Ruoi (a kind of clam worm), Tam To (silkworm), Nhong Ve Sau (Cicada Larvae), Ca Cuong (a type of water bug) - put dip in fish sauce for taste, and Chau Chau (Grasshoppers)